audiotranskription Hintergrund

 Previously widespread approaches to the use of AI in qualitative social research, such as the use of ChatGPT, often only deliver superficial results (keyword “make a summary”).
 In addition, strategies of elaborate input to the LLM (prompt engineering) are pursued, which, however, require a high level of development expertise.
 Nevertheless, automatically generated interpretations by individual prompts are usually not particularly differentiated.

-But there is a better way: With the hybrid interpretation group described here, we have found that we can carry out high-quality and differentiated analyses with AI.
+With the hybrid interpretation described here, we have found that we can carry out high-quality and differentiated analyses with AI.
 We ourselves are always surprised and delighted by the depth and sophistication of the interpretation suggestions.
 This awakens in us the desire to analyze and interpret again and again.

-Here we describe the features of the approach and how anyone interested can try it out – including with free tools.
+Here we describe the features of the approach and provide instructions on how anyone interested can try it out for themselves – including using tools that are available free of charge.

 6 reasons that make this approach so special